-1.7 How to get from the Hotel to the Workshop Location and Astronomical Institute
+1.7 Getting from the Hotel to the Workshop

 Below is a map of the Science Park area in the East of Amsterdam.
 This is where the institute is located, and also where the workshop will take place.
-Please note that the institute and the workshop are in different buildings.
+Please note that the institute and the workshop are in different buildings, and you will mostly be at the workshop location.
+On the first day, please go there first.
+The building where the institute is located is where lunch will take place.